 - A cleaning rod

-- A safe waste disposal bag to put the used tests in
+- A safe waste disposal bag to put the used tests in is included.

 - Drywall & plaster